Louisepower/Data-Analytics/README.md

 # Data-Analytics - GA Management API
 Upload data from sftp to  Google Analytics

-This is a Java project and it has completed the following three tasks:
+This is a Java project and it has completed the following two tasks:

 1. Download the data from SFTP .